 Light is important to organisms for two different reasons.
-Firstly it is used as a cue for the timing of daily and seasonal rhythms in both plane and animals, and secondly it is used to assist growth in plants.
+Firstly, it is used as a cue for the timing of daily and seasonal rhythms in both plant and animals, and secondly, it is used to assist growth in plants.

-Breeding in most organisms occurs during a part. of the year only, and so a reliable cue is needed to trigger breeding behaviour.
-Day length is an excellent cue, because it provides a perfectly predictable pattern of change within the year.
+Breeding in most organisms occurs during a part of the year only, and so a reliable cue is needed to trigger breeding behaviour.
+Day length is an excellent cue because it provides a perfectly predictable pattern of change within the year.
 In the temperate zone in spring, temperatures fluctuate greatly from day to day, but day length increases steadily by a predictable amount.
 The seasonal impact of day length on physiological responses is called photoperiodism, and the amount of experimental evidence for this phenomenon is considerable.
 For example, some species of birds' breeding can be induced even in midwinter simply by increasing day length artificially (Wolfson 1964).
 Other examples of photoperiodism occur in plants.
-A short-day plant flowers when the day is less than a certain critical length.
-A long-day plant flowers after a certain critical day length is exceeded.
-In both cases the critical day length differs from species to species.
-Plane which flower after a period of vegetative growth, regardless of photoperiod, are known as day-neutral plants.
+A short day plant flowers when the day is less than a certain critical length.
+A long day plant flowers after a certain critical day length is exceeded.
+In both cases, the critical day length differs from species to species.
+Plants which flower after a period of vegetative growth, regardless of photoperiod, are known as day-neutral plants.

 Breeding seasons in animals such as birds have evolved to occupy the part of the year in which offspring have the greatest chances of survival.
 Before the breeding season begins, food reserves must be built up to support the energy cost of reproduction, and to provide for young birds both when they are in the nest and after fledging.
 Thus many temperate-zone birds use the increasing day lengths in spring as a cue to begin the nesting cycle, because this is a point when adequate food resources will be assured.

-The adaptive significance of photoperiodism in plane is also clear.
-Short-day plane that flower in spring in the temperate zone are adapted to maximising seedling growth during the growing season.
+The adaptive significance of photoperiodism in plants is also clear.
+Short-day plants that flower in spring in the temperate zone are adapted to maximising seedling growth during the growing season.
 Long-day plants are adapted for situations that require fertilization by insects, or a long period of seed ripening.
-Short-day plane that flower in the autumn in the temperate zone are able to build up food reserves over the growing season and over winter as seeds.
-Day-neutral plane have an evolutionary advantage when the connection between the favourable period for reproduction and day length is much less certain.
+Short-day plant that flower in the autumn in the temperate zone are able to build up food reserves over the growing season and over winter as seeds.
+Day-neutral plants have an evolutionary advantage when the connection between the favourable period for reproduction and day length is much less certain.
 For example, desert annuals germinate, flower and seed whenever suitable rainfall occurs, regardless of the day length.